-The main terms governing temporary appointments are outlined in the Civil Service Commission provisions and the Appointments Act, which require that tenders be published.
-A temporary appointment may occur in one of the following cases: Substitution for temporary absence of a worker or a need to temporarily staff a position before publishing a tender.
+The main terms governing temporary appointments in Israel are outlined in the Civil Service Commission provisions and the Appointments Act, which require that tenders be published.
+A temporary appointment may occur when a substitute is required due to the temporary absence of a worker, or if there is a need to temporarily staff a position before publishing a tender.
 In the case of the former, the substitution is limited to a period of one year.
-However, the Civil Service Commissioner or anyone on his/her behalf may approve an extension to this period.
-Although the provisions of the Civil Service Regulations prefer that the substitute meet the position’s requirements for education and experience, the Civil Service Commission can approve an exemption from the said terms.
-In the case of the latter, the newly opened position is first offered to workers within the civil service in the form of an internal tender.
-If a qualified candidate is not found for the job, a public tender is announced.
+However, the Civil Service Commissioner or anyone on the Commissioner’s behalf may approve an extension to this period.
+Although the provisions of the Civil Service Regulations express a preference that the substitute meet the position’s requirements for education and experience, the Civil Service Commission can approve an exemption from said terms.
+In the case of a temporary position before a tender is issued, the newly opened position is first offered to workers within the civil service in the form of an internal tender.
+If a qualified candidate is not found for the job internally, a public tender is announced.
 All of this adds to the relatively long procedure for staffing positions in the civil service.
-Under paragraph 10.221 of the provisions of the Civil Service Regulations, until the position is filled by a permanent appointment, it is permitted to temporarily hire someone who is not a state employee as a substitute or a civil servant.
-All of this is subject to Section 18 of the Civil Service Regulations.
+Under paragraph 10.221 of the provisions of the Civil Service Regulations, until the position is filled by a permanent appointment, it is permitted to temporarily hire someone who is not a state employee as a substitute or a civil servant, subject to Section 18 of the Civil Service Regulations.
 It is also permitted to temporarily staff a position in the civil service until the tender is published and completed.
-Further, if no suitable candidate is found in the main tender, it is permitted to make an appointment without a tender.
-The substitution period for an open position whose tender has not been announced yet is limited to three months, and can be extended by an additional three months.
+Furthermore, if no suitable candidate is found through the tender, it is permitted to make an appointment without a tender.
+The substitution period for an open position for which the tender has not yet been announced is limited to three months, and can be extended by an additional three months.
 So it seems the meritocratic principles are not violated as long as the best possible substitute is found until the tender is completed, with a maximum time limit of six months.

-However, this kind of temporary appointment may cause two potential problems: First, a delay in the announcement of the tender and, second, the temporary worker is hired without having to pass any test or prove that he/she meets the minimal requirements for the job.
-After holding the position for a few months, the tender is announced and then he/she applies for the appointment.
-In this case, the temporary worker usually becomes the ministry’s favorite candidate due to the experience he/she has gained and in most cases they do indeed win the tender.
+However, this kind of temporary appointment may cause two potential problems: first, a delay in the announcement of the tender; and, second, the temporary worker can be hired without having to pass any test or prove that he or she meets the minimal requirements for the job.
+After holding the position for a few months, the tender is announced and then the temporary worker applies for the appointment.
+In this case, the temporary worker usually becomes the ministry’s favorite candidate due to the experience the worker has gained, and, in most cases, the temporary worker does indeed win the tender.
 This is what the Supreme Court had to say in the Crown case with respect to the hiring of temporary workers without a tender and the advantage it gives to them:

-“Apparently this option has become commonplace.
+Apparently this option has become commonplace.
 It stems from several reasons, not necessarily the need to staff a newly opened position.
 There is no legal provision banning these employees from running in the tender, nor should there be.
 Naturally, they have the advantage of knowledge and experience, so their odds of getting hired are greater.
 As a result, these tenders do not provide equal opportunity.
-Furthermore, this leads to potential sidestepping of the underlying currents of the mandatory tender”.
+Furthermore, this leads to potential sidestepping of the underlying currents of the mandatory tender.